-Here are the top 5 benefits of traveling alone in Europe:
+Here are my top 5 benefits of travelling alone in Europe:

 Being a solo traveler makes it much easier to interact with the local people of Europe, meet other travelers and make new friendships.
 And, more often the locals in Europe are much more interested in what someone traveling on his/her own is doing in their country, and, are more likely to help you out.